Recent Advances in Multi-Agent Human Trajectory Prediction: A Comprehensive Review

 \subsubsection{On the motion of road users.}

-Road users include any agents sharing pathways, from vehicles, such as autonomous cars, to cyclists and pedestrians.
-The following surveys have covered different topics related to the motion of road users, and some do intersect with the particular case of human motion prediction.
-The survey by \cite{huang2022survey} provides a comprehensive and comparative overview of trajectory-prediction methods developed over the past two decades for autonomous driving.
-It categorizes approaches based on physics models, classical machine learning, deep learning, and reinforcement learning, and evaluates their performance across different scenarios.
-Other surveys focus on intention prediction and behavior modeling for vulnerable road users.
-Detailed analysis of prediction methods used in urban environments address the unique challenges posed by pedestrians and cyclists~\citep{Sharma_2022, Zhang_2023, Capy_2023}. \cite{Kong_2023} expands the discussion to mobility trajectory generation, outlining common application scenarios and providing comprehensive definitions of mobility trajectory generation.
-For autonomous vehicles, the review by Galvão and Huda covers behavior prediction for both pedestrians and vehicles, noting improvements in prediction horizons and accuracy~\citep{Galvao_2023}.
-Additionally, ~\cite{Fu_2024} discusses the challenges and future directions of pedestrian trajectory prediction in autonomous driving, underscoring the necessity for robust and accurate prediction algorithms.
+Road users encompass all agents sharing pathways, including vehicles, cyclists and pedestrians.
+The following surveys have covered different topics related to the motion of road users, and some do intersect with the particular case of human motion prediction. ~\citet{huang2022survey} provide a comparative overview of trajectory-prediction methods developed for autonomous driving, categorizing approaches into the following classes: physics models, classical machine learning, deep learning, and reinforcement learning.
+Recently, ~\citet{wang2025trends} revisit the generalization and deployability of motion prediction models across robotics and autonomous driving, highlighting the critical gap between idealized research benchmarks and the complexities of real-world, open-world conditions within closed-loop autonomy stacks.

+Other surveys, such as~\cite{Sharma_2022},~\cite{Zhang_2023}, and~\cite{Capy_2023}, focus on intention prediction and behavior modeling for vulnerable road users, providing a detailed analysis of prediction methods used in urban environments and addressing the unique challenges posed by pedestrians and cyclists. \cite{Kong_2023} expand the discussion to mobility trajectory generation, outlining common application scenarios and providing definitions of mobility trajectory generation. ~\cite{Galvao_2023} cover behavior prediction for pedestrians and vehicles, noting improvements in prediction horizons and accuracy.
+Additionally,~\cite{Fu_2024} discuss the challenges and future directions of pedestrian trajectory prediction in autonomous driving, underscoring the necessity for robust and accurate prediction algorithms.